 Quaker also lays claim as the first to feature a recipe on packaging: Oatmeal Bread, in 1891.
 In 1908, the brand introduced the first cookie recipe on a package: Oat Cakes.

 In 1922, the company introduced Quaker Quick Oats, one of America’s first convenience products.
 It can be swapped for Quaker Old Fashioned Oats in baking recipes.

 In 1966, Quaker Instant Oatmeal pouches debuted to help people keep pace with a busy, on-the-go lifestyle.
 Cup packaging debuted in 2000, to portable eating even easier.
 Earlier this year, Quaker launched Quick 3-Minute Steel Cut Oats.

-Vanishing Oatmeal Raisin Cookies recipe remains a consumer favorite.
+The Vanishing Oatmeal Raisin Cookies recipe, above, remains a consumer favorite.
 As of 2015, it’s been on the Old Fashioned Oats canister for 20 years.
-The recipe is below.

 Comments are closed.